Your Universal Remote Control Center

 4. Do I need a UHF or VHF antenna?

-Although there is nothing that prevents stations from broadcasting HDTV on VHF channels (2 to 13), so far very few stations in North America have opted to do so, instead choosing to broadcast in the UHF band (channels 14 to 69).
-Currently, in the Toronto/Buffalo area, the lowest HDTV channel active or planned is Fox on 14, which is in the UHF band.
-UHF-only antennas are smaller and more readily available than those designed to also receive VHF.
+Although there are no regulations to prevent stations from broadcasting HDTV on VHF channels (2 to 13), so far very few stations in North America have opted to do so, instead choosing to broadcast in the UHF band (channels 14 to 69) as UHF is generally easier to receive and the antennas are smaller and cheaper.

 5. Can I view these channels in other ways?

-Yes – on digital cable, although the exact selection varies.
+Yes – on digital cable or satellite, although the exact selection varies.
 For instance, in the Buffalo area Adelphia carries most major networks in HD, but does not carry Canadian stations.
-In Toronto, Rogers Cable carries only CITY and Toronto1 – none of the Buffalo stations are represented.
-Instead, their equivalents are imported from the Detroit area, which received a full complement of broadcasting HDTV channels sooner than Buffalo.
+In Toronto, Rogers Cable carries the full range of Toronto stations and the majority of Buffalo stations, however you’ll have to deal with "simsubs" – which is the replacement of the American signal with the equivelant Canadian signal, which may not be up to the same quality standards.

 First, let's take a look at a typical listing: